axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/index.rst

 Customization
 *************

-Portal provides an easy way to customize features, user interface, user experiences...
-Besides the documentation, you could refer to project ``portal-developer-examples`` for customization examples.
+Portal provides an easy way to customize features, the user interface, the user experience and many more aspects.
+In addition to this documentation, please refer to project ``portal-developer-examples`` for customization examples.
-You could find project ``portal-developer-examples`` in engine demo mode or import ``Ivy Projects`` in designer.
+You find ``portal-developer-examples`` in the engine demo mode or import them into your designer under ``Ivy Projects``.

 .. note::
-	If you copy ``PortalStart.mod`` to your project for customization, set default pages to your project, follow this chapter to customize standard processes:
+	If you copy ``PortalStart.p.json`` to your project for customization, you have to set default pages to your project.
+   Follow this chapter to customize standard processes:
 	:dev-url:`Standard Processes </doc/nightly/designer-guide/user-interface/standard-processes/index.html>`

 |engine-demo-mode|